 - How much space does the home gym take up?

-There are different sizes in multi-station exercise machines, each with a greater or lesser selection of exercises designed into it.
+Home gyms by definition are compact as they replace the need for several machines, however, there are still different sizes of machines, each with a greater or lesser selection of exercises designed into it.

 - How sturdy is it?